-Professionals generally consider Flexeril to be non-addictive; however, there is evidence that Flexeril addiction is possible.
-Flexeril depresses the central nervous system, and some people find these effects to be desirable, which can lead to misuse.
+Professionals generally consider Flexeril to be nonaddictive; however, there is evidence that Flexeril addiction is possible.
+Flexeril depresses the central nervous system, an effect some find desirable, which can lead to misuse.
 An individual might abuse Flexeril in order to feel relaxed, mildly euphoric, or sedated.
-In high doses, Flexeril produces a variety of anticholinergic effects, altering the activity of brain neurotransmitters.
-Chronic use of the drug can then cause physical dependence; a person that was simply taking a higher dose of Flexeril due to pain can become accustomed to the presence of the drug in the system and develop an addiction as a result.
+Flexeril produces a variety of anticholinergic effects in high doses, altering the activity of brain neurotransmitters.
+Chronic use of the drug can lead to physical dependence; a person that was simply taking a higher dose of Flexeril due to pain can become accustomed to the presence of the drug in the system and develop an addiction as a result.
 Additionally, Flexeril users may experience mild withdrawal symptoms if the drug is used chronically in high doses.

 Signs that indicate someone may have a Flexeril addiction include:

 Another telltale sign of Flexeril addiction is abusing the medication in combination with another substance to produce a greater sense of euphoria.
 Alcohol is commonly abused alongside muscle relaxers like Flexeril because the substances amplify each others’ effects, causing the individual to experience a more intense sedation or high.